wildfrog1234/hello-world/README.md

 Kai Yin here, currently im working as a restaurant manager and now I`m making steps to become a software developer.
-Looking forward this face this industry.
+Looking forward to face this industry.